yanuarakhid/vokoscreen/README.md

+**The development of vokoscreen was started again under the new name vokoscreenNG, see https://github.com/vkohaupt/vokoscreenNG.
+The project vokoscreen is therefore archived and will not be developed further.**

 **GUI**
 For transparent effects in the area, countdown, and showclick, a switched-on compositer is needed, otherwise the surfaces appear in black.